dlitskevich/poisson-deconvolution/results/readme.md

 `estimators` are the estimators used to estimate the parameters of the normal distribution.

-`deltas` used to Voronoi diagram, the smaller the value, the smaller the cell size.
+`deltas` used for Voronoi diagrams, the smaller the value, the smaller the cell size.

 `num_atoms` is the number of mixture components.